GoranAKW/-ESP32_CNC_SHIELD_V1.3_30PIN/README.md

     Foto
 ![My Image](Images/Esp32Kit.png)

+In Images ESP32Kit.zip you can find fotos of my excellent soldering skills( ;-/ )

 You can find it on eBay soon.

 If you want another configuration, don`t hesitate to contact me.